Everything you need to know about... Quantum Dots

-Quantum Dots and the iPhone 6 ScreenQuantum dots.
+Quantum dots.
 Sound cool, don't they?
 But for once this is a technology that's actually as good as it sounds.
 Quantum dots, among other things, have the potential to revitalise the LCD screens in our phones, tablets, TVs and laptops.

-What are quantum dots?Simplifying things greatly (as this guide aims to do, mostly), quantum dots are incredibly small particles.
+Simplifying things greatly (as this guide aims to do, mostly), quantum dots are incredibly small particles.
 They range between 2 to 10 nanometers in diameter, which is equivalent to 50 atoms.
 Yes, atoms.
 You can't measure these things using your old school shatter proof ruler.
 It's this small size that gives quantum dots the unique properties to improve our tech.

 As Dr. Raymond M. Soneira, President of DisplayMate, explains: "Instead of using existing White LEDs (which have yellow phosphors) that produce a broad light spectrum that makes it hard to efficiently produce saturated colors, Quantum Dots directly convert the light from Blue LEDs into highly saturated narrow band primary colors for LCDs."

-What are the benefits of quantum dots?For LCD screens, the benefits are numerous.
+For LCD screens, the benefits are numerous.
 They're the kind of benefits that are simply no-brainers.

-The key benefit of quantum dots is improved colour accuracy.
+Better colour accuracy – Another big benefit of quantum dots is improved colour accuracy.
 The light produced by quantum dots is so closely tied to their size that they can be tuned very precisely to emit the exact kind of light needed.
 This means purer, cleaner whites and more precise colours.

 Colours on the Kindle HDX series are excellent

-One advantage, though some might call it a disadvantage in some contexts, of OLED screens over LCDs is colour saturation.
+Higher colour saturation – One advantage, though some might call it a disadvantage in some contexts, of OLED screens over LCDs is colour saturation.
 Colours on OLED screens simply 'pop' more due to the huge colour gamut OLED screens can achieve.
 Quantum dots can, according to Dr. Soneira, increase the colour gamut on LCD screens by in the region of 40 to 50 per cent.

-One of the contradictions of modern tech is that people say they want better battery life, but when it comes to it they'll choose a slimmer, sleeker and 'sexier' phone over a chunky one with better battery life.
+Improved battery life in mobile gadgets – One of the contradictions of modern tech is that people say they want better battery life, but when it comes to it they'll choose a slimmer, sleeker and 'sexier' phone over a chunky one with better battery life.
 Some of you reading this will be jumping up and down saying that's not you, but it is most people.
 Phones haven't been getting slimmer and lighter by accident.
 Companies make them that way because that's what sells.

 Another truism is that the most effective way, by far, to improve your phone, tablet or laptop's battery life is to simply turn the brightness down.
 You can fiddle with the settings as much as you like, but it's the screen that sucks down the most power.
 Which is why the potential power savings of quantum dots, believed to be up to 20 per cent, are so attractive.

-What quantum dots promise, on paper, is superior image quality and a reduction power use.
+What quantum dots promise, on paper, is superior image quality and a reduction in power use.
 That's a powerful combination, especially for a company like Apple that's loathed to compromise on design for the sake of practical things like larger batteries.

 While there are doubtless plenty of complexities in integrating quantum dots into screens, from an end user perspective the only downside we've seen thus far is (an actually quite serious) light bleed issue.
-This was seen on the new Kindle HDX tablets, the first quantum dot tablets.
+This was seen on the aforementioned Kindle HDX tablets, which were the first quantum dot tablets.

 Here you can see the backlight issue on the Kindle Fire HDX is severe